anmaja/Getting-and-Cleaning-Data/README.md

 This repo contains the result of the 'Getting and Cleaning Data' 3rd week course project.

-The repo contains this ReadMe file, a zip file containing raw data, a R-script to create an overview of the raw data, a codebook for the summary file created by the script, plus the file itself.
+The repo contains this ReadMe file, a R-script to create an overview of the raw data, a codebook for the summary file created by the script, plus the created summary file 'averages.txt' itself.

 ##How to run the script: